aimms/documentation/pro/rest-api.rst

 * **Latest app tag** ("isLatest"): latest app tag cannot be explicitly disabled for the selected app.
 When assigning the latest tag to an app ("isLatest": true), it will be automatically removed from all other app with the same name.

 * **Project attributes** ("attributes"): project attributes represent a list of key-value pairs that allow to store additional information about the project.
+There are two reserved keywords:
-Note that "isWebUI" entry is a reserved keyword which shows if a project is a web UI ("isWebUI": "true") or a win UI project ("isWebUI": "false").
+   1) "isWebUI" key shows if a project is a web UI ("isWebUI": "true") or a win UI project ("isWebUI": "false")

+   2) "iconUrl" key points to the location of the application icon to uploaded.
+Note that "/icons/" is a fixed path prefix

 * **Project authorizations** ("authorizations"): project authorizations represent a list of entries, where each entry consists of three fields.
 See an example of an authorization entry below: